Tile server

 chmod 600 /home/yournewuser/.ssh/authorized_keys

-Test that your new admin user can log into your Debian 12 server.
+Test that your new admin user can log into your Linux server.
 Replace the details as needed.

 ssh yournewuser@server_ip -i ~/.ssh/path-to-private-key